 Multidimensional Poverty in the Voluntary National Reviews

-In Chile, the national MPI identifies 20.9% of the population as poor.
+Chile (2017) shared that their national MPI identifies 20.9% of the population as poor.
 Chile’s MPI is disaggregated by subnational regions, rural-urban, gender, age cohort, indigenous status.
 And policy reflects not just the level but also the composition of poverty in terms of education, health, work, housing and environment, and social networks.
 In Chile’s consultations preparing for the VNR, they found that one of the most relevant challenges was Poverty in all its dimensions – monetary, and multidimensional.

 Egypt (2016) drew attention to its reduction of the global MPI published by UNDP and Oxford University, which is a recommended indicator for SDG Target 1.2

 El Salvador (2019) uses a National MPI as an official measure of poverty to track SDG indicator 1.2.2.

 Guatemala (2017) uses the Global MPI as measure of poverty to track SDG indicator 1.2.2 as a provisional basis.
 Nowadays, Guatemala is in the first phase of a national MPI construction process, which would imply to estimate this index in an official way at country level for the first time, in order to complement the income poverty measure.

 Honduras (2020) confirmed a “comprehensive policy strategy has been developed” with SEDISS, CENISS and the United Nations Population Fund (UNFPA) which prioritizes “22 municipalities in the departments of Colón, Cortés, Francisco Morazán, Gracias a Dios, Intibucá, La Paz, Lempira, Olancho, Valle and Yoro, due to the high prevalence of teenage pregnancy, the incidence of multidimensional poverty, and access to social services.” (page 73)